whoschek/bzfs/README.md

     given as a positive integer, optionally followed by the % percent character (min: 1, default: 150%).
 Percentages are relative to the number of CPU cores on the machine.
-Example: 200% uses twice as many threads as there are cores on the machine, and 75% uses num_threads = num_cores * 0.75.
+Example: 200% uses twice as many threads as there are cores on the machine; 75% uses num_threads = num_cores * 0.75.
 Currently this option only applies to --compare-snapshot-lists and --delete-empty-dst-datasets.
-    Examples: 4
+    Examples: 4, 75%

 <!-- -->